 - Read up about the area in which you may stay – You should figure out if it is known for crime, or has any recent incidents which may have occurred in that neighborhood

 - Laws are different in each US state – If you’re moving around, it is important to bear this in mind, particularly related to drug use.

 - LGBT travelers take note – Though attitudes are widely open-minded, in some areas there are some very conservative views; learn more about where in particular you’ll be going.

 - Be aware that the legal age for drinking age is 21 – And no matter how old you look, many places will ask to see your ID

 - Weed legality varies according to state – In California, Alaska and other states, recreational use is legal, while in others it isn’t.
 It is important to know the rules of the state you’re in before you light up and before crossing state boundaries.

 - Keep away from other drugs – Anything other than weed is definitely illegal under federal and state law; you can face deportation or jail time for possession

-- Be careful in states that border Mexico – There are issues with drug trafficking in California, New Mexico, Arizona and Texas
+- Be careful in states that border Mexico – There are issues with drug trafficking in California, New Mexico, Arizona, and Texas

 Solo travel in the United States of America is a lot of fun.
-There are plenty of chances to get out and about to enjoy yourself as a solo traveller, a never-ending list of sites and destinations to stop off, and what’s more – American people are very friendly!
+There are plenty of chances to get out and about to enjoy yourself as a solo traveler, a never-ending list of sites and destinations to stop off, and what’s more – American people are very friendly!